luxonis/depthai-hardware/README.md

 # DepthAI Open Source Hardware
-This repository contains Luxonis open sourced baseboards, contains Altium design files, documentation, and pictures.
+This repository contains Luxonis open sourced baseboards, Altium design files, documentation, and pictures.
 This repository is for anyone interested in developing with the OAK SoM or anyone interested in understaning more about the embedded hardware that powers DepthAI.
 An open source, community KiCad folder is also available for sharing KiCad based designs and components.

 # USB Designs